junxit/us-congress-bills-115/metadata.md

 - 2017-07-12 — The previous question on the motion to recommit with instructions was ordered without objection.
 - 2017-07-12 — The previous question was ordered pursuant to the rule.
 - 2017-07-12 — The resolution provides for one hour of debate on both H.R.
 2810 and H.R.
 23. Both bills are considered under structured rules.
+- 2017-07-18 — Received in the Senate and Read twice and referred to the Committee on Energy and Natural Resources.